HawkAaron/mxnet-transducer/README.md

 # mxnet-transducer
-A fast parallel implementation of RNN Transducer, on CPU for mxnet.
+A fast parallel implementation of RNN Transducer, on both CPU and GPU for mxnet.

 ## Compilation
 First get mxnet and the code: